EU says UK 'seriously damaged trust' amid Brexit row | DW | 10.09.2020

-After emergency talks in London, the EU warned that new UK bill on trade would be "an extremely serious violation" of the Brexit withdrawal agreement.
-Neither EU or UK can legally change the divorce bill, Brussels said.
+After emergency talks in London, the EU warned that a new UK bill on trade would be "an extremely serious violation" of the Brexit deal.
+Neither the EU nor the UK can legally change the divorce bill, Brussels said.

 London's bid to adopt the proposed Internal Market Bill, potentially giving itself power to change the Brexit divorce deal has "seriously damaged trust between the UK and the EU," the EU side said on Thursday, adding it was up to the UK to rebuild this trust.